r-trigo/jekyll-blog/_posts/2020-04-05-how-to-achieve-mongo-replication-on-docker.md

 4. define ports

 Simply choose a server network port to serve your Mongo DB.
-27017 is Mongo default port, but since in our case we had 4 apps in our production environment, we defined host ports.
+27017 is Mongo default port, but since in our case we had 4 apps in our production environment, we defined 4 host ports.
 Choose a network port per Mongo Docker container and stick with them.
 - 27001 for app 1
 - 27002 for app 2
 - 27003 for app 3
 - 27004 for app 4

-**(insert step number)**

-After having replication working, when we reach Mongo container merge step, we only use and expose one.
+At step 12, after having replication working, we'll only use and expose one.

 5. assemble a cluster composed of 3 servers in different datacenters and regions